hattybin/kickscavdash/README.md

 🌐 **https://hattybin.github.io/kickscavdash/**

-Built for the Ice Poseidon Kick.com scavenger hunt community 🎯
+Built for the Ice Poseidon Kick.com scavenger hunt event brought to you by Stake.
+Gambling is an investment, you will win!🎯